 There is no reason to visit Siena if shopping is your primary interest when cruising.
 There are good shops in town but when docking on a cruise ship in Livorno you will find more and better shopping in Florence, which is closer.

-Siena’s main shopping areas are all north of Piazza del Campo and all very close to main landmarks and attractions.
-The cruise ship traveler will find most of the shops on Via di Citta, Via Banchi di Sopra, and the Via Dei Montanini.
+Siena’s main shopping areas are all north of Piazza del Campo and all very close to the main landmarks and attractions.
+The cruise traveler will find most of the shops on Via di Citta, Via Banchi di Sopra, and the Via Dei Montanini.

 Via Banchi Sopra